A Bali pool villa. The asset the leasehold guide prices against the 25-30 year clock

 The yield math reflects this.
 A villa producing A$15,000 net annually on a fresh 25-year lease at A$280K price reads differently than the same villa producing the same net at the same price in year 13.
 The same numerator, the same denominator, but a much shorter remaining-term denominator on the exit.
 See the worked yield example.

-The Thailand freehold-vs-leasehold breakdown shows the parallel structural problem on the Thai side, where leaseholds run shorter at 30 years initial term and the decay math compresses faster.
+The Thailand freehold-vs-leasehold breakdown shows the parallel structural problem on the Thai side, where leaseholds run a 30-year initial term with no statutory renewal ladder, so the decay math compresses harder.
 The freehold vs leasehold decision in full.

 Related research